ismailceylan/restorm/README.md

 The `post` method is very self-explanatory, it just sends a `POST` request to the api endpoint but the `save` method has something magical behind it.

 If the primary key (`id` in this case) is not set on the model instance like the example above, it will send a `POST` request, otherwise it will send a `PATCH` request.
-We will see that in the next sections.

 ## Update
 We can update an existing resource by sending a `PATCH` or `PUT` request to api endpoints.